terra-money/docs/docs/validator/faq.md

 - **Initial commission rate:** The commission rate on block provisions, block rewards and fees charged to delegators.

 - **Maximum commission:** The maximum commission rate which the validator will be allowed to charge.
+(This cannot be changed)

-- **Commission change rate**: The maximum daily increase of the validator's commission.
+- **Commission change rate**: The maximum daily increase of the validator's commission.(This cannot be changed)

 - **Minimum self-bond amount**: The minimum amount of bonded Luna the validator needs at all times.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will be unbonded.